Stability analysis through folds: An end-loaded elastica with a lever arm: Acknowledgments

 \section{Acknowledgments}

 I thank Prof. John Maddocks for fruitful discussions and for sharing his extensive knowledge of variational principles and elastic rods.
-This work would not have been possible without him.
-The part of this investigation was supported by the Einstein Foundation Berlin and MathPlus Berlin.
+This work would not have been possible without his guidance.
+I also thank Prof. Raushan Singh and Prof. Harmeet Singh for their insightful comments on the initial drafts of this work.
+This study was funded by the Einstein Foundation Berlin and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+I also acknowledge funding from the Italian Ministry of University and Research in the framework of the Call for Proposals for scrolling of final rankings of the PRIN 2022 call - Protocol no. 2022WFJ795.